Portobello Mushroom Burger

 Buns for burgers

 Buns can make or break any burger.
-There are many different varieties of burger buns at the grocery store but make sure to pick one that is super soft at least.
+There are many different varieties of burger buns at the grocery store, but make sure to pick one that is at least super soft.
 Today, I am using brioche burger buns.

 - Soft homemade burger buns – a classic white bread dough made into buns.